 Rising Price Levels

-Following years of low inflation, price levels in Poland have constantly been rising since the second half of 2021, reaching 18.0% in Oct-22.
-Inflation was triggered by the covid-era supply chain bottlenecks and stimulus-boosted demand and has significantly accelerated in 1Q 2022 following the Russian invasion of Ukraine.
+After years of low inflation, Poland has witnessed a rise in price levels since the second half of 2021, reaching 19.2% in February 2023, according to data from S&P Capital IQ.
+This inflation was triggered by the COVID-19 supply chain bottlenecks and stimulus-boosted demand and has significantly accelerated in 1Q 2022 following the Russian invasion of Ukraine.

 Focus on Real Growth